Heytea

 Advertising

-It's hard to say when the bubble tea craze in Singapore started.
-Some chains have been around since our school days (hello, Each-A-Cup), but the fervour seems to have continued throughout the last few years.
-In fact, Southeast Asian countries including Singapore, Indonesia, and Thailand have spent more than a hefty $5 billion in 2021 – simply to appease our BBT cravings.
-These are the top 14 bubble tea brands in Singapore worth trying.
+It’s hard to say when the bubble tea craze in Singapore started.
+Some chains have been around since our school days, but the fervour has not abated over the years.
+In fact, Southeast Asian countries including Singapore, Indonesia, and Thailand have spent more than a hefty five billion dollars in 2021 – simply to appease our BBT cravings.
+With so many bubble tea places popping up all over our sunny island, we’ve rounded up the best places to help you decide where to get your bubble tea fix.

 Advertising